SaifELDein010/CalculatorProject/README.md

   - Advanced Mathematical Calculator -> sqrt(), pow(), Min(), Max() and so on
   - Programmer Calculator -> sush as : Convert binary number to deciemal number

-- Can make expression statement with more than operator
+- Can make one-line expression statement with more than operator